Agriculture Adventures Trail

 High Country Cellars was founded on the belief that high-quality wines should be accessible to everyone.
 That's why High Country takes great care in selecting only the best fruits to create great wines at affordable prices.

-Visit the market every Saturday during the summer to buy fresh produce, meats, eggs, and flowers from local growers, buy prepared foods from local makers, and buy unique arts and crafts from local artisans.
+Visit the market during the summer to buy fresh produce, meats, eggs, and flowers from local growers, buy prepared foods from local makers, and buy unique arts and crafts from local artisans.
 Enjoy live music, children's activities, and food trucks.
 Check out the Facebook page for special market theme days.
-Athens Saturday Market every Saturday June-August 8 a.m. -Noon.
+Every Tuesdays May-September 7 a.m. -Noon and every Saturday June-August 8 a.m. -Noon.

 22. North Alabama Agriplex